-Relief programs in 2022 – info and updates
+Relief programs – info and updates

 This is a brief list of programs created to help businesses and employees impacted by the coronavirus pandemic.
 This list is updated regularly to reflect the current status and ensure accuracy.
 The list includes a status update on federal and state relief programs and tax credits provided by the U.S. Small Business Administration (SBA), U.S. Internal Revenue Service (IRS) and the Washington State Department of Commerce.